gervguerrero/Azure-Cloud-Honeynet-SOC-Lab-Incident-Response-Investigation/README.md

 - NTFS

 **Evidence of Malware Execution**
-- Background Activity Moderator: Information about executables
+- Background Activity Moderator (Information about executables)
-- ShimCache: Information about executables and backwards compatibility
+- ShimCache (Information about executables and backwards compatibility)
-- AmCache: Information related to windows apps experience and compatibility
+- AmCache (Information related to windows apps experience and compatibility)
-- Prefetch: Information about applications that executed
+- Prefetch (Information about applications that executed)

 **Persistence Mechanisms**